PreK-12 Education (Ph.D.)

-The Ph.D. in PreK-12 education at the University of Maine is an innovative doctoral program designed to provide students with a cross-disciplinary understanding of educational issues.
+The PreK-12 Education Ph.D. at the University of Maine is an innovative doctoral program designed to provide students with a cross-disciplinary understanding of educational issues.
 The unique dual-cohort model prepares future scholars, educational leaders, teacher-educators and policymakers to confront the complicated challenges in modern education, especially in rural settings.
-Our students are part of two cohorts: a discipline-based cohort in their area of specialization — educational leadership, literacy education, or prevention and intervention studies; and a cross-disciplinary cohort that works collaboratively to seek innovative solutions to everyday educational problems.
+Our students are part of two cohorts: a discipline-based cohort in their area of specialization — Literacy Education, Prevention and Intervention studies; and a cross-disciplinary cohort that works collaboratively to seek innovative solutions to everyday educational problems.
 This model emphasizes the benefits of team learning to show how professionals from different theoretical and practical backgrounds can address everyday problems faced by schools.

 Careers in PreK-12 education